MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/restore-missing-windows-installer-cache-files.md

 **Example 2: Missing patches**

 Missing patches may result in entries that resemble those in Example 1.
-Most of the time, you'll notice entries in the `Patch LastUsedSource` line that reference a patch, and this line resembles `Patch LastUsedSource: n;1;c:\0ca91e857a4f12dd390f0821a3\HotFixSQL\Files\`.
+Most of the time, you notice entries in the `Patch LastUsedSource` line that reference a patch, and this line resembles `Patch LastUsedSource: n;1;c:\0ca91e857a4f12dd390f0821a3\HotFixSQL\Files\`.

 This output indicates the following information about the patch installation: